 Work-Related Injury or Illness

-Off the Job Injuries or Illness
+The Job Injuries or Illness

 If you have any further questions about what constitutes a workers’ compensation injury?
 Or if you have other questions regarding a workers’ compensation claim.
-We highly recommend speaking with one of our expert workers’ compensation attorneys at the Stockton Workers’ Compensation Attorneys, P.C..
+We highly recommend speaking with one of our expert workers’ compensation attorneys at the Stockton Workers’ Compensation Attorneys, P.C.
 Our qualified attorneys have over 100 years of combined experience handling workers’ compensation claims.

-To take advantage of your FREE no-obligation consultation, call us at (209) 323-5126 or visit our website to chat directly with an attorney.
+If you would like to take advantage of your FREE no-obligation consultation, call us at (209) 323-5126 or visit our website to chat directly with an attorney.